mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

   interoperate with third party tools, visualize stacks of images, and apply image processing algorithms.

-This will require the introduction of a new type of multidmensional (MD) workspace, which should draw from or share as much as possible with IMDHistoWorkspace (for example, taking advantage of the n-dimensional iterators).
+This will require the introduction of a new type of multidimensional (MD) workspace, which should draw from or share as much as possible with IMDHistoWorkspace (for example, taking advantage of the n-dimensional iterators).